• twitter-icon

 Misuse Of Chapter VI-A Deductions

-Some professionals make the taxpayers save high taxes and in return charge 10-25% of the refund amount.
-These professionals generally make false claims such as Education loan interest – u/s 80E, Tax Saving Investment u/s 80C, Deduction form Mediclaim policies – u/s 80D, Donations – u/s 80G, 80GGA, 80GGC, medical treatment of certain illnesses – u/s 80DD, 80DDB, 80U, and deductions relating to disability.
-But with the attachment of Aadhar and PAN now, the tax department can track the truth.
+Some professionals make the taxpayers pay high taxes and, in return, charge 10-25% of the refund amount.
+These professionals generally make false claims such as Education loan interest – u/s 80E, Tax Saving Investment u/s 80C, Deduction from Mediclaim policies – u/s 80D, Donations – u/s 80G, 80GGA, 80GGC, medical treatment of certain illnesses – u/s 80DD, 80DDB, 80U, and deductions relating to disability.
+But with the attachment of Aadhaar and PAN now, the tax department can track the truth.

-Chandak says, “In case of any discrepancy it can start an investigation against the taxpayer.
-Recently the Tax Department has notified Centralised Communication Scheme, 2018 as per which Centralised Communication Centre shall issue a notice to any person requiring him to furnish information or documents for the purpose of verification of information in his possession.
-Based on this inquiry conducted, the Centralised Communication Centre may forward the outcome of such inquiry to the Assessing Officer for further action and if the AO is convinced that you have made a false claim, then you may have to face penalties and prosecution under the I-T Act.”
+Chandak says, “In case of any discrepancy, it can start an investigation against the taxpayer.
+Recently, the Tax Department has notified the Centralised Communication Scheme, 2018, as per which the Centralised Communication Centre shall issue a notice to any person requiring them to furnish information or documents for the purpose of verification of information in their possession.
+Based on this inquiry conducted, the Centralised Communication Centre may forward the outcome of such inquiry to the Assessing Officer for further action, and if the AO is convinced that you have made a false claim, then you may have to face penalties and prosecution under the I-T Act.”

-The salaried taxpayers claim fake 80C deductions such as Mediclaim deductions and LIC bills, in this way, they escalate the fixed deposits without real outflow.
-Chandna says, “As payments made to this under this investment schemes are directly mapped to employees Form 26AS which are available with the tax department, such manipulations are evident and subject to severe prosecutions as employees are time and again indulging in such frauds despite endless reiterations.”
+Some assessees make incorrect tax deduction claims under different conditions, such as Section 80C (LIC, PPF, ELSS, etc.) and Section 80D (Medical/Health Insurance Premiums) without having actual supporting records.
+Chandna says, “As payments made under these investment schemes are directly mapped to employees’ Form 26AS, which are available with the tax department, such manipulations are evident and subject to severe prosecution as employees are time and again indulging in such frauds despite endless reiterations.”

 Fake Claim Under Section 10